 After a big fight against one of the show’s most formidable villains that left the heroes side with several casualties, the main character, Scott, is hanging out with his friend and mentor, Dr. Deaton, who introduces him to the concept of regression to the mean while trying to comfort him.
 Here’s their conversation;

 DEATON: Have you ever heard the term "regression to the mean"?
 SCOTT: No. DEATON: It's a bit of a technical way of saying things will always even out.
 SCOTT: Like things will always get better?
 DEATON: More like things can't always be bad.
 SCOTT: So, no matter how bad things get...
 DEATON: Or how good.
 SCOTT: They always come back to the middle.
 DEATON: Regression to the mean.

 (Transcript from Teen Wolf, Season 3 Episode 24)

-On Teen Wolf, Dr Deaton uses the concept of regression to the mean to explain to Scott that even though they seemed to always be fighting an enemy, things won’t always be that way.
-After this fight, they would enjoy a moment of peace and quietness for a while, but then they would have to face another enemy eventually, and they would still bounce back.
+On Teen Wolf, Dr. Deaton uses the concept of regression to the mean to explain to Scott that even though they seemed to always be fighting an enemy, things won’t always be that way.
+After this fight, they would enjoy a moment of peace and quietness for a while, but then they would have to face another villain eventually, and they would still bounce back.
 The phrase resonated with me and has stuck with me until now.